BUMPS 2018 – RACE MARSHALS INSTRUCTIONS – FINAL

 The website will then be updated.
 On the Friday night, this is usually done quickly so that everyone can attend the presentation of the Head Plate, Trophy and individual pots at the CRA/Nines/City boathouses at 9.30 pm.

 A Bump is either actual contact between boats/blades of the chasing and chased crews, or may (in the first half of each race only) be a technical bump.

 Technical bumps - before the post on the towpath opposite the Plough, a technical bump can be made.
 This is where the bow of the chasing boat is level with the cox's seat in the chased boat (if on a corner, allowance should be made for its effect to the advantage of the chased boat).
-The chased cox should acknowledge the technical bump but you will have a better view and may need to tell the cox to acknowledge.
-These decisions can be difficult but if two crews are travelling fast with one overlapping another and making ground, safety is paramount so, when it is clear a bump is inevitable, tell the cox to acknowledge.
+The chased cox should acknowledge the technical bump but marshals may have a better view and may need to tell the cox to acknowledge.
+These decisions can be difficult but if two crews are travelling fast with one overlapping another and making ground, safety is paramount so, when it is clear a bump is inevitable, the race marshal should tell the cox to acknowledge.

-Contact and acknowledgement - after the Plough post, contact must be made and not just overlap.
-But if the chased cox acknowledges, the bump is valid, whether or not you saw it and whether or not there was in fact contact.
+Contact and acknowledgement - after the Plough post, contact must be made or if the bow ball of the chasing boat passes the bow ball of the leading boat a bump is awarded.
+If the chased cox acknowledges, the bump is valid, whether or not you or the race marshal saw it and whether or not there was in fact contact.

-If you have seen contact but the chased cox fails to acknowledge, you should tell them to do so immediately.
+If you have seen contact or the bow ball of the following boat passing the chased boat, but the chased cox fails to acknowledge, you should tell them to do so immediately.
 Safety is paramount and heavy fines are imposed for refusal to acknowledge promptly.
-If the cox persists in refusing to acknowledge, warn them and their bank party of your intention to report them to the Senior Marshal and Control.
+If the cox persists in refusing to acknowledge, warn them and their bank party of your intention to report them to the Senior Marshal.